Antibiotic Allergy Challenges Frequently Asked Questions (FAQ)

 When antibiotic allergy is uncertain, skin testing and/or a medically supervised antibiotic allergy challenge can be conducted to confirm or exclude antibiotic allergy.

 An antibiotic allergy challenge is a procedure where doses of the suspected antibiotic are given, either as a single dose or as graded dosing, starting from a small dose and increasing the amount of drug in 2-3 steps.
+This procedure can take up to 3 hours, or longer if a reaction occurs.
 The challenge is conducted by specialist nurses under medical supervision to observe for reactions, usually by a clinical immunology/allergy specialist, or other medical specialist.

 Q 2: Why are antibiotic allergy challenges performed?